Waldorf Astoria Atlanta Buckhead

 The Waldorf Astoria Atlanta Buckhead is a 580 ft (177 m) tall combination hotel/condominium building skyscraper in Atlanta, Georgia.
 It was constructed from 2006 to 2008 and has 42 floors.
-It is the 12th tallest building in Atlanta and the fifteenth tallest residential highrise in the United States.
+It is the 12th tallest building in Atlanta and the fifteenth tallest residential high-rise in the United States.
 The design architect for the building was Robert A.M.
-Stern Architects with Atlanta firm Milton Pate Architects serving as the Architect of Record.
+Stern Architects with Atlanta firm Milton Pate Architects serving as the Architect of Record and Robert A. Tretsch III, for Atlanta firm Harrison Design, as design architect for the condominiums.
 The project was developed by Atlanta-based City Centre Properties, LLC and constructed by Holder Construction Company.

 History

 The tower was built at a cost of $197.4 million.
 The hotel portion opened for business on May 1, 2008 as The Mansion on Peachtree - A Rosewood Hotel & Residence, managed by Rosewood Hotels & Resorts.
 The grand opening was held a week later, on May 7.
 The hotel was sold in foreclosure to iStar Financial on February 3, 2010 for $66.1 million.
 It was renamed Mandarin Oriental, Atlanta in 2012.
 The hotel was sold to Xenia Hotels & Resorts, Inc. for $53.5 million on December 10, 2018 and renamed Waldorf Astoria Atlanta Buckhead.